Shocking Changes in China

 Mobikes are widely available.
 Most of the time, I was able to locate a bike within a quarter mile.
 However, I had mixed experience in unlocking the bikes.
 Renting a bike requires an active Internet connection on my phone.
 It takes about half a minute where the connection is good; when the cellular signal becomes spotty, I would have to scan the barcode many times in order to unlock a bike, and that is very frustrating.
 The bikes are also of poor design and maintenance: the saddle is way too low and cannot be adjusted, which severely affects my top speed and causes sore quads quickly; half of the bikes I rented have broken bells/handlebar/brakes/etc.

-Amazon Fresh offers a grocery delivery service in major US cities.
+Amazon Fresh (paid link) offers a grocery delivery service in major US cities.
 They do not consider Tucson as a major city, so I never experienced this service.

 Shanghai is the largest city in the world by population, so it surely has a grocery delivery service, called "食行生鲜" (34580.com).
 Unlike Amazon Fresh, 34580.com does not drop the package on your doorstep, because most Chinese homes are apartments and packages get stolen easily.
 Instead, they have refrigerated lockers in each neighborhood.
 When you place an order in the 34580.com app, you can select a delivery date as early as the next day.
 In the evening on that day, you can swipe a membership card at the locker facility, and the locker containing your package would open.